jondkelley/cisco-unifi-controllable-switch/README.md

 The UniFi controller provides integration for Ubiquiti's UniFi hardware.
 However, they don't really support anything but their overpriced switches.
 This project aims to add basic read-only support to the UnifiController using SNMP v2 and v3 from Cisco devices.

 This project borrows from the similarly named project unifi-controllable-switch which was a custom TOUGHswitch firmware.
-Unfortunately, unlike the TOUGHswitch project, Cisco devices to not run a Linux based OS.
+Unfortunately, unlike the TOUGHswitch project, Cisco devices do not run a Linux based OS.
 You will need a Windows or Linux computer to run against your switches to poll SNMP and send the UniFi announcements to your UniFi controller.

 ## Links